KennaSecurity/All_Samples/assets_in_risk_meters_check/readme.md

-# Asset Priority By Risk Meter
+# Assets in risk meter check

-Set All Assets in a given Risk Meter to a priority
+Generate a tag for all assets in a risk meter

-This script will process a meta data file to set all assets in each listed risk meter to the designated priority
+This script will process a meta data file to create tags for all assets in a listed risk meter.
+From the UI search can then be done to find all asset NOT in a risk meter.
+It is recommended that the same prefix be used for all tags.
+Example: RM:1, RM:2, RM:3.
+This will allow for easier removal of tags and easiers searching in the UI.
+If tag\_reset feature is turned on for the connector, they tags will be automatically cleared for all active assets.
+If not the Tag Remover script can be run to remove the tag from all assets.

 Usage:

-    kenna-priority-by-risk-meter.rb <Kenna API token> <risk meter meta data.csv> risk_meter_column priority_column
+    assets_in_risk_meters_check.rb <Kenna API token> <risk meter meta data.csv> risk_meter_column tagname_column

 Tested on: